 Recognising that our students are at very different stages of their development, we have created the following structure for the Enrichment offerings:

-• Experiment (DS) – DUCKS students will regularly change their CCA choices, so that they have the chance to experiment with a range of new ideas and interests
+• Experiment (DS) – DUCKS students will regularly change their CCA choices, so they have the chance to experiment with a range of new ideas and interests

 • Development (JS) – As many Junior School students will have an interest area which is subject to change, they will have the flexibility to select new CCAs each term.
 This will give them the chance to develop their interest in one area, whilst providing them with opportunities to engage with new ideas